theoboldalex/standup_comedy/README.md

 `cat worker_bees.csv`

 ### Work through the exercises
-There are a number of exercises listed in below.
+There are a number of exercises listed below.
 Solve them in any way you see fit.
 There is no wrong or right way to do this.
 Just use the tools you are most comfortable with, practice and pick up some new tools, tips and utilities along the way.